box/rotunicode/README.rst

     UnicodeEncodeError: 'ascii' codec can't encode characters in position 0-2: ordinal not in range(128)

-The bug is filed at http://bugs.python.org/issue18695.
+This bug is filed at http://bugs.python.org/issue18695.

 Supported Characters